ChinmayBhansali/PokeMasters/README.md

 The more you spend time with your Pokémon and the more you fight alongside them, the more they bond with you and the faster they (and *you* too) grow.
 You can walk on the map, find new Pokémon, fight with them, catch them, visit the *PokéCenter*, etc.
 Although you can only take 6 Pokémon in a battle with you, you can have as many Pokémon in storage as you want.

-But since this is not the full version of the game, there are limitations to what you can do in this game.
-For example, your gameplay is limited to a certain number of Pokémon, you will not have any extra storage after your 6 Pokémon, etc.
 Also, you will be able to save and reload your gameplay, or create new ones.

 We hope you enjoy this game!